 - Leaves for military service

-- Caring for a spouse, child, or family member who is ill
+- Caring for a spouse, child, family member, or covered service member who is ill or has a serious injury

 - Adoption of a new child or foster care child